aminrj/aminrj.github.io/_posts/2026-04-02-RSAC26-agentic-security.md

 The OWASP framework published ClawHavoc as its primary case study for the Agentic Skills Top 10.
 If you are teaching or briefing on agentic security and you are not citing this incident, you are missing the canonical 2026 reference.

-## What "Discovery Before Governance" Actually Means in Practice
+## What "discovery before governance" actually means in practice

 The theme that cut across every RSAC 2026 booth conversation: discovery and runtime protection are outpacing the foundational infrastructure — audit trails, centralized gateways, containment controls — that make governance enforceable.